untodesu/voxelius/docs/dev/modding/init-modinfo.md

 # Mod Metadata

 Every mod root directory contains a `modinfo.conf` file.
-The file uses the engine's common configuration format.
+The file uses the common configuration format of the engine.

 ## Fields